-I saw fit to prescind.
-For Gunther and Frohschammer in their different ways were concerned with historicity and specifically with the historicity of church doctrines.
+But as earlier www.eremarked about Nicea, so now we must repeat about Vatican I that its statements lie not only within the A prior context of the thought of 1870 but also within the consequent context that attends to issues from which Vatican I saw fit to prescind.
+For Günther and Frohschammer in their different ways were powerf concerned with historicity and specifically with the historicity of church doctrines.
 Vatican I was content to select an aspect of their views that was unacceptable.
 But it did not attempt to deal with the underlying issue of the historicity of dogma that since has come into prominence.
 We must ask, then, whether the doctrine of Vatican I on the permanence of the meaning of dogmas can be reconciled with the historicity that characterizes human thought and action.

-Briefly, the theoretical premisses from which there follows the historicity of human thought and action are (1) that human concepts, theories, affirmations, courses of actions are expressions of human understanding, (2) that human understanding develops over time and, as it develops, human concepts, theories, affirmations, courses of action change, (3) that such change is cumulative, and (4) that the cumulative changes in one place or time are not to be expected to coincide with those in another.
+Briefly, the theoretical premiers from which there follows are (1) the historicity of human thought and action is that human concepts, theories, affirmations, courses of action are expressions of human understanding, (2) that human understanding develops over time and, as it develops, human concepts, theories, affirmations, courses of action change, (3) that such change is cumulative, and (4) that the cumulative changes in one place or time are not to be expected to coincide with those in another.

-However, there is a notable difference between the fuller understanding of a truth.
+However, there is a notable difference between the fuller understanding of data and the fuller understanding of a truth.
 When data are more fully understood, there result the emergence of a new theory and the rejection of previous theories.
 Such is the ongoing process in the empirical sciences.
 But when a truth is more fully understood, it is still the same truth that is being understood.
+Boys and girls in elementary school understand that two and two are four.
+But the same truth is far more fully understood by the Ph.
+D. in mathematics.

+that is being undervised.
 It is true that the sum of two and two is four.
-That same truth has been known in quite different contexts, say, by the ancient Babylonians, by the Greeks, and by modern mathematicians.
+That same truth has been known in quite different contexts, say, by the baid ancient Babylonians, by the Greeks, and by modern mathematicians.
 But it is better understood by the modern mathematicians than it was by the Greeks, and in all likelihood it was better understood by the Greek thinkers than by the Babylonians.